First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: Numerical experiments

-\section{Numerical Experiments}
+As a remark, the comparison with standard GD shows the advantage of reasonably exploiting the local Lipschitz constant.
+The comparison with BPG shows that even if the constant $L$ in the BPG complexity is much smaller than the $\cL_1(B(0,R_T))$ in the SLO complexity, the true complexity of BPG may not be better than SLO.
+This is because the $\cO(1/k)$ convergence of $D_h(x^{k+1},x^k)$ does not always imply the $\cO(1/k)$ convergence of $\|\nabla f(x^k)\|^2$ in No-Lip-Grad optimization.

-In this section, we present numerical results which compare the performance of the proposed SLO framework with the classical gradient descent (GD) algorithm, as well as the BPG algorithm \cite{Bauschke17,Bolte18}.
-Specifically, we apply Algorithm \ref{alg:Meta} with subroutines $\cA_{GP}(\cdot)$, $\cA_{NGD}(\cdot)$ and $\cA_{LS}(\cdot)$, to the symmetric tensor decomposition problem \eqref{prob:SymTD}, the linear auto-encoder training problem \eqref{prob:auto-encoder} and the supervised deep linear neural network training \eqref{prob:supervised-dnn}.
-These algorithms will be denoted as PGD, NGD and LineSearch respectively in our subsequent discussion.
+\section{Numerical experiments}

-The specific implementations of the algorithms are detailed below.
-First, throughout the experiments, we hand-tune the step size for the GD algorithm.
-Unfortunately, we have to tune the step size for every initial solution, otherwise GD either explodes or converges very slowly.
-For NGD and PGD, the parameter $L_1^\tau$ is estimated by randomly sampling a number of points in the ball $B(x^\tau_0,D)$, and then we set $L_1^\tau$ to be the maximum ratio $\|\nabla f(x) - \nabla f(x')\|/\|x-x'\|$ among the sampled points.
-The time for estimating these constants are also counted in the running time of NGD and PGD.
-For LineSearch, the search direction is simply chosen to be $-\nabla f(x_t)$ and we set $\sigma \equiv 0.9$ in the Armijo line search rule \eqref{eqn:lsearch-rule}.
-Finally, for BPG, because the considered objective functions are all multivariate polynomials, the adaptable function $h$ is chosen as
+In this section, we present some preliminary numerical demonstrations of our SLO framework to the symmetric tensor decomposition problem \eqref{prob:SymTD}, where BPG and standard Armijo linesearch (denoted as std-Armijo) are selected as benchmarks.
+Additional experiments on linear autoencoder training problem \eqref{prob:autoencoder} and the supervised deep linear neural network training \eqref{prob:supervised-dnn} are deferred to the Appendix.
+We apply SLO with subroutines $\cA_{GP}(\cdot)$, $\cA_{TG}(\cdot)$ and $\cA_{LS}(\cdot)$, which are denoted as PGD, TGD and Norm-Armijo respectively.
+We set the activation function as $\sigma(x):=x$ s.t. the training loss is polynomial and an $L$-smad function is available \cite{li2019provable}.

-in accordance with \cite{li2019provable}, where $n$ is the degree of the polynomial objective function.
-The corresponding subproblem of BPG is equivalent to a one-dimension search problem, whose implementation is detailed in Appendix \ref{appdx:BPG}.
-The running time of solving such a problem to $\epsilon_0$-accuracy is only $\cO(\log(1/\epsilon_0))$.
+The implementation details are listed below.
+For TGD and PGD, the parameter $L_1^\tau$ is estimated by randomly sampling a number of points in the ball $B(x^\tau_0,D)$, and then we set $L_1^\tau$ to be the maximum ratio $\|\nabla f(x) - \nabla f(x')\|/\|x-x'\|$ among the sampled points.
+The time for estimating these constants are also counted in the running time of TGD and PGD.
+For both Std-Armijo and Norm-Armijo, the search direction is chosen as $-\nabla f(x_t)$ and we set $\sigma \equiv 0.3$ in line search rule \eqref{eqn:lsearch-rule}.
+Finally, for BPG, we set the $L$-smad function as $h(x):= \frac{1}{n}\|x\|_2^n + \frac{1}{2}\|x\|_2^2$ according to \cite{li2019provable}, where $n$ is the degree of the polynomial.
+The implementation of the BPG subproblem is detailed in the Appendix.
+The running time of solving a BPG subproblem to $\epsilon_0$-accuracy is only $\cO(\log(1/\epsilon_0))$.
 In all the experiments, we set $\epsilon_0 = 10^{-16}$ as the machine accuracy.
-All the experiments are implemented with MATLAB 2017b, and are tested on a laptop with Intel (R) Core (TM) i7-8550U CPU.